LorenEarl/SledgeDistillery/README.md

-# This function created the second popup, all logic and connection should take place in the above Verify() function
+def PopUp(): #This function created the second popup, all logic and connection should take place in the above Verify() function

-def PopUp():
+    global Second
     Second = Tk()

     Second.configure(bg='orange')